clandinq/remindr/README.md

 Users need to modify two sets of files to set up the reminder system.
 First, one to four CSV files containing details about conferences, grants and presentations, that will be used to send the reminders.
 The files and variables are:

 1. `rem_future_conferences.csv`: Future conference reminders.
-    1. `deadline`: Estimated *date* the conference will take place in yyyy-mm-dd text format.
+    1. `deadline`: Estimated *date* the conference will take place in yyyy_mm_dd text format.
+This format is used to prevent Excel from automatically changing the date format.
     2. `description`: Description of the conference.
     3. `website`: Conference website.
 2. `rem_conference_deadlines.csv`: Conference deadlines.
-    1. `deadline`: Conference abstract or paper submission deadline in yyyy-mm-dd text format.
+    1. `deadline`: Conference abstract or paper submission deadline in yyyy_mm_dd text format.
     2. `notification`: Date notification on admission sent.
 Can be NA.
     3. `description`: Description of the conference.
     4. `questions`: Line indicating who to ask conference questions.
 Can be NA.